 The Expert's View

-How we selected the hair dryers to test
+How we selected the best hair dryers to test

 Ionic.
 Ceramic.
 Keratin-infused.
 There are thousands of dryers promising to style your hair using ever-more-elaborate technologies.
 And that’s before you consider how powerful they are, if they’re compact enough to travel with, and what accessories are included in the price.